cvs0/CVSCode/README.md

     }
     ```

-# Known-Issues
+# Known Issues

-## Note: All of this issues are planned to be fixed, this section is for making them public knowledge for contributors and active users.
+## Note: All of these issues are planned to be fixed.
+This section is for making them public knowledge for contributors and active users.

 * The run file command only works inside VSCode integrated terminal: